Tommnn/Tommnn/README.md

 - 🔭 I’m currently working on improving my data visualization skills and convey them in an interesting data story.
 - 🌱 I'm currently learning how to tell data stories, illustrate spatial data and how to work efficently on Github.
+- 🥅 Long-Term Goal: Instead of only creating concepts, implementing IT Projects myself.
 - 💡 Ask me about: Data in the automotive industry, AI in quality inspection, R
 - 😀 Pronouns: he/him
+-

 📷 [instagram][instagram] **|**
 👔 [linkedin][linkedin]